Ethics & governance

 For specific guidance, you should contact the HREC Coordinator/Chairperson or site Research Governance Officer.
 See also the National Health and Medical Research Council publication on Ethical Considerations in Quality Assurance and Evaluation Activities.

 There are fees for ethics review and site authorisation of commercially sponsored research and research conducted by private institutions.
-The fee for submission of a research project with full industry sponsorship is $3300 and the fee for subsequent amendments is $550, excluding minor administrative changes.
-The Site Specific Assessment fee is $3300 per site for research projects with full industry sponsorship.
-HREC fees for the addition of sub-studies to research projects with full industry sponsorship will be determined on a case-by-case basis (typically $1665 or, in some cases, the full fee of $3300).
+As of 1st October 2017, the fee for the ethics review of a research project with full industry sponsorship is $4500.
+The Site Specific Assessment fee is $4500 per site for research projects with full industry sponsorship.
+The fee for subsequent major HREC or governance amendments is $650.
+The fees for the addition of sub-studies to research projects with full industry sponsorship will be determined on a case-by-case basis (typically $2000 or, in some cases, the full fee of $4500).
 All prices are inclusive of GST.

 The benchmark for receipt of an ethical decision is 60 days from receipt of a valid ethics application.
 The benchmark for site authorisation is 25 days from receipt of a valid Site Specific Assessment form.